GaelleLouise/GettingCleaningData_W4/CodeBook.md

 # ############################################################################ #

-The final dataset contains several dataframes:
+The final dataset contains one unique dataframe named X and countaining:

-activity:
-     ActivityId => from 1 to 6
-     ActivityLabel => the corresponding labels (ex: WALKING, SITTING, LYING, ...)
+ActivityLabel => the label of the activity (ex: WALKING, SITTING, LYING, ...)

 subject:
      SubjectId => from 1 to 30